jlevy/lft/lft.md

 tools to augment our *collective intelligence*—that is, to improve our ability to find solutions to complex human problems.

-I've worked in software and knowledge tools for a long time, in research, in startups, and in publishing.
+I’ve worked in software and knowledge tools for a long time, in research, in startups, and in publishing.
 In terms of the ability of software to impact our lives, right now, the mid-2020s, is possibly the most exciting time since the dawn of the Internet.

-I've also used LLMs almost every day since 2022 and read *far* too many strong opinions about AI on Twitter.
+I’ve also used LLMs almost every day since 2022 and read *far* too many strong opinions about AI on Twitter.
 I find there are several ways my own views seem to differ significantly from what I see in popular discussion.